imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 - couples the intrinsic effect of instruction circumstances with their statistical impact on the estimator outcome,
 - must be more careful about program generation, to not have a dataset with adverse statistical properties (e.g. we'd need a very homogenous set of generated programs, which is hard given the need to balance the stack),
-- the need to do stack balancing, which consists in injecting `PUSH...` (`DUP...`) and `POP` instructions will interfere with the estimator values.
+- the need to do stack balancing, which consists in injecting `PUSH...` (`DUP...`) and `POP` instructions will interfere with the estimator values. (**TODO ref to gh convo**)

 **Plan for Stage II:** Use individual instructions as the estimator and the entire program measurement as validation.
-Our goal metric can be how closely does the estimate coming from individual measurements can model the cost of an entire program.
+Our goal metric can be, how closely does the estimate coming from individual measurements can model the cost of an entire program.

 #### Timer overhead adjustment

-It is natural, that the reading of a timer has itself an overhead.
+The reading of a timer has itself an overhead.
 In a sequence of steps:

 ```
 t0 = timer.now()